Aggregating

 Note

-The available aggregation functions are one of the first places a data
+The built-in aggregation functions are one of the first places a data

 scientist may encounter differences in SQL implementations.
 For instance,

-has many more 2.
-Most SQL implementations provide SUM
+has many more.
+That said, almost all SQL implementations provide SUM

 , COUNT